 - Read your course outline and be ready to discuss. - Please write a reflection/journal about your insights/learning from each previous practicum seminar you attend (300 words typed and double-spaced in a word document).
 Please try to relate your reflection to your practicum experiences and your inner being.
 This is your reflection and it is your work.
-Please submit email your written journals during each practicum seminar.
-It is your responsibility to submit these journals to the Director Human Services Programs at the beginning of each workshop/seminar.
+Please submit your journals to the Director Human Services Programs during each practicum seminar.
+This should be done prior to the start of each workshop/seminar.